udiu/duckling/README.md

 A Haskell environment is required.
 We recommend using [stack](https://haskell-lang.org/get-started).

-On macOS you'll need to install PCRE development headers.
+On linux and macOS you'll need to install PCRE development headers.
+On linux, this varies by distribution.
-The easiest way to do that is with [Homebrew](https://brew.sh/):
+On macOS easiest way to do that is with [Homebrew](https://brew.sh/):
 ```
 brew install pcre
 ```